 NASCAR at Darlington: How to watch the Southern 500, schedule, odds

-NASCAR at Darlington: How to watch the Southern 500, schedule, odds originally appeared on NBC Sports Philadelphia
+NASCAR at Darlington: How to watch the Southern 500, schedule, odds originally appeared on NBC Sports Washington

 The 2022 NASCAR playoffs are here, and they will begin with one of the sport’s most prestigious races.